axelberndt/Neues-Thueringer-Choralbuch-digital/README.md

 # Neues Thüringer Choralbuch digital

-Authors: [Axel Berndt](https://github.com/axelberndt) ([Paderborn University](https://www.uni-paderborn.de/person/55565), Detmold), Aida Amiryan-Stein
+Authors: [Axel Berndt](https://github.com/axelberndt) ([Paderborn University](https://www.uni-paderborn.de/person/55565), Detmold), Aida Amiryan-Stein ([Paderborn University](https://www.uni-paderborn.de/person/89520))

 ### About

-This is a dataset of MEI encodings of the whole "Neues Thüringer Choralbuch", 6th edition.
-It is a collection of four-part harmonizations of hymns.
+This is a dataset of MEI encodings of the whole "Neues Thüringer Choralbuch" (English: "New Thuringian Chorale Book").
+It is a collection of four-part harmonizations of hymns from the two hymn books “Deutsches Evangelisches Gesangbuch” and “Evangelisches Kirchengesangbuch”.
 The book was compiled by Rudolf and Erhard Mauersberger and later edited by Herbert Peter.
+The main source for the encodings was the 6th and final edition from 1990.

 ### License